martinamicaela/final_project_blog_1/README.md

 I used the Code Institute's LMS blog and cheatsheet for additional guidance.

-## How to Clone the Repository

-### Go to the GitHub Repository

-1. Visit the GitHub repository on GitHub.
-2. Click the "Code" button to the right of the screen, click HTTPs and copy the link there.
-3. Open a GitBash terminal and navigate to the directory where you want to locate the clone.
-4. On the command line, type `git clone`, then paste in the copied URL, and press the Enter key to begin the clone process.

-## Django and Heroku

-I followed the Code Institute's Coding Coach instructional video to install and set up the Django framework.

-I followed the Code Institute's LMS blog and cheatsheet provided.

 ## Credits

 [Coolors](https://coolors.co/012765-d30cd5-003fa5-010100-f8fff4) was used for colour pallette